 We've developed several intensive cohort programs that demonstrate our commitment to and investment in leadership development, as well as special convenings of our CEO networks.
 Many of these new programs are a result of member contributions and investments in the Fund for 2025.

 - Leading with Race Equity: Building Stronger Culture and Practice: Race continues to play a defining role in our personal and our community's trajectory, goals, experiences, and outcomes.
 As grantmakers working to tackle inequality, it is important that we build a shared understanding and a set of tools to speak openly about racial bias and inequity, and their deep roots in our history, culture, and institutions.
-Philanthropy New York, in partnership with Race Forward and True North EDI, created this four-month peer cohort learning experience designed to help foundation leaders gain the tools and resources to work towards racial equity in both internal and external organizational work.
+Philanthropy New York, in partnership with Race Forward and True North EDI, created this four-month peer cohort learning experience designed to help foundation leaders gain the core tools and resources to work towards racial equity in both internal and external organizational work.